Windows Convenience API

 This function clicks the objectOrName widget's item that has the specified itemText.
 This will work for any widget that has a text property.

 By default MouseButton.LeftButton is used, but this can be changed by specifying the optional mouseButton argument.
-Similarly a default modifier state of Modifier.None is used, but this can be changed by specifying the modifierState argument.
+Similarly a default modifier state of Modifier.NoModifier is used, but this can be changed by specifying the modifierState argument.
 Note that to specify the modifier, the button must also be specified.
 See Windows Convenience Function Parameters for which values are valid for the mouseButton argument and for the modifierState argument.

 collapse(objectOrName)